Get Help Now

 Response from the owner

-Hello George, Thank you for bringing this concern to our attention.
+Hello Thomas, Thank you for bringing this concern to our attention.
 Bon Secours Community Hospital aims to provide safe, quality, patient-centered care.
 We apologize that that was not your experience.
 Please contact Patient Experience at 845.858.7152 so we may resolve this matter and improve our care.

 1